BernardoMesa/dsp/statistics/4-2-random_dist.md

 >> REPLACE THIS TEXT WITH YOUR RESPONSE

 Since each element in the random vector is unique, the pdf of the distribution has height 1/1000 (1000 elements in vector) indicating the probability of picking that element from the vector is 1 in 1000.
+The pmf should have height 1 from [0,1]

 ``` python
 num = np.random.random(1000)